Full Stack Web Development Internship Program

 If your software takes excessive time to load or stalls while performing, the users will simply switch it off.
 You need the best testing tool to hold your customers.
 These JMeter Interview Questions and Answers will help you start your career in software testing.
-These are collected after consulting with Performance Testing Certification Training experts.
+These are collected after consulting with JMeter Training experts.

 JMeter is one of the Java tools which is used to perform load testing client/server applications.
 Apache JMeter is open source software, a 100% pure Java desktop application designed to load test functional behaviour and measure performance of the application.